A Wrinkle in Time: Background

 Raised on the Upper East Side of Manhattan, author Madeleine L'Engle began writing at a young age.
 After graduating from boarding school in Switzerland, she attended Smith College, where she earned a degree in English.
 In addition to writing, L'Engle also gained experience as an actor and playwright.
 At age 40, she nearly abandoned her career as a novelist, but continued to write after her publication of Meet the Austins.

 L'Engle wrote A Wrinkle in Time between 1959 and 1960.
 In her memoir, L'Engle explains that the book was conceived "during a time of transition".
 After years of living in rural Goshen, Connecticut where they ran a general store, L'Engle's family, the Franklins, moved back to New York City, first taking a 10-week camping trip across the country.
 L'Engle writes that "we drove through a world of deserts and buttes and leafless mountains, wholly new and alien to me.
 And suddenly into my mind came the names, Mrs. Whatsit, Mrs. Who, and Mrs. Which."
 This was in the spring of 1959.
 When asked for more information in an interview with Horn Book magazine in 1983, L'Engle responded, "I cannot possibly tell you how I came to write it.
 It was simply a book I had to write.
 I had no choice.
 It was only after it was written that I realized what some of it meant."

-L'Engle has also described the novel as her "psalm of praise to life, [her] stand for life against death."
+L'Engle has also described the novel as her "psalm of praise to God."

 Additionally, L'Engle drew upon her interest in science.
 The novel includes references to Einstein's theory of relativity and Planck's quantum theory.

 A Wrinkle in Time is the first novel in the Time Quintet, a series of five young-adult novels by L'Engle.
-Later books include A Wind in the Door, A Swiftly Tilting Planet, Many Waters, and An Acceptable Time.
+Later books are A Wind in the Door, A Swiftly Tilting Planet, Many Waters, and An Acceptable Time.
 The series follows the adventures of Meg Murry, her youngest brother Charles Wallace Murry, their twin siblings Sandy and Dennys Murry, and their friend Calvin O'Keefe.
 Throughout the series, family members band together to travel through time as they attempt to save the world from the grasps of evil.